 That's not necessary.
 If you've reached the character limit for this box, you've written too much.
 This information is for staff use only to ensure that you would use your fellowship to support your writing; the review panel will not see it (the panelists will only see your manuscript).
-You will be judged on your manuscript, so we suggest spending more time on that portion of your application and less time on crafting your project description.
+Your application will be judged only on your manuscript, so we suggest spending more time on that portion of your application and less time on crafting your project description.

-I can't fit all of my achievements in the space allotted on the Supplemental Information Form.
 Can I submit my resume in addition to my other forms?

 How do I determine my congressional district?
 What if I'm an American living abroad?

 Visit the House of Representatives website at www.house.gov and use the "Find Your Representative" tool.
 If the address on your application is outside the United States, enter 00-000 for your Congressional District.